Girgias/php-rfcs/container-offset-behaviour.md

 #### "Scalar" types

-For the purpose of this section, ``true``, integers, floating point numbers, and resources are considered to be a "scalar" types, as the engine treets those container types identically.
+For the purpose of this section,
+``true``, integers, floating point numbers, and resources are considered to be a "scalar" types, as the engine trees those container types identically.

-- For read operations,`null` is returned and the followin warning is emitted:
+- For read operations, `null` is returned and the following warning is emitted:

 ```
 Warning: Trying to access array offset on TYPE